cccbr/runningatower/content/docs/040-Finance/index.md

 Consider having an electronic payment system for fees and casual donations.
 Avoid having a 'box on the wall', especially for downstairs rings, as these will invite theft and damage.

-Add request for Gift Aid – enables tax to be reclaimed
+Include a request for Gift Aid which enables tax to be reclaimed.

 ## Payment of Fees